-- To provide an overview of an exciting growing field of big data analytics. - To introduce the tools required to manage and analyze big data like Hadoop, NoSQL, Map Reduce, HIVE, Cassandra, Spark. - To teach the fundamental techniques and principles in achieving big data analytics with scalability and streaming capability. - To optimize business decisions and create competitive advantage with Big Data analytics

-- Illustrate on big data and its use cases from selected business domains. - Interpret and summarize on No SQL, Cassandra - Analyze the HADOOP and Map Reduce technologies associated with big data analytics and explore on Big Data applications Using Hive. - Make use of Apache Spark, RDDs etc. to work with datasets. - Assess real time processing with Spark Streaming.
+Course Objectives: This course is aimed at enabling the students to ☐ To provide an overview of an exciting growing field of big data analytics. ☐ To introduce the tools required to manage and analyze big data like Hadoop, NoSQL, Map Reduce, HIVE, Cassandra, Spark. ☐ To teach the fundamental techniques and principles in achieving big data analytics with scalability and streaming capability. $\ \square$ To optimize business decisions and create competitive advantage with Big Data analytics Course Outcomes: After the completion of the course, student will be able to ☐ Illustrate on big data and its use cases from selected business domains. ☐ Interpret and summarize on No SQL, Cassandra ☐ Analyze the HADOOP and Map Reduce technologies associated with big data analytics and explore on Big Data applications Using Hive. ☐ Make use of Apache Spark, RDDs etc. to work with datasets. ☐ Assess real time processing with Spark Streaming.